jdelic/saltshaker/README.md

   * If you find yourself repeating the same states over and over (like creating an entry in `/etc/appconfig/` for each deployed application, write a custom Salt state (see `srv/_states/` for examples)
-  * aside from MarkDown documentation, lines are up to 120 characters long.
+  * aside from MarkDown documentation, lines are up to 120 characters long unless linebreaks are impossible for technical reasons (long URLs, configuration files that don't support line breaks).
   * When breaking lines, search for "natural" points for well-readable line breaks.
 In natural language these usually are after punctuation.
 In code, they are usually found after parentheses in function calls or other code